Skip to main content

 Use assessment rubrics

-Most assessment types benefit from the development of a marking rubric, which not only promotes consistency among different markers, but also informs the students what performance is expected and supports them in self-assessing their own progress.
+Most assessment types benefit from the development of a marking rubric, which not only promotes consistency among different markers, but also informs the students about what performance is expected and supports them in self-assessing their own progress.
 (See Using Assessment Rubrics for more information.)

 Use technology